alextodorov/super-simple-router/README.md

 $result[1](...$result[2]);

 // when using handler array instead of callable:
-// It depends on structure of handler array in this example we have two keys the controller and the action.
+// It depends on structure of handler array.
+// In this example we have two keys the controller and the action.
 (new $result[1]['controller'])->{$result[1]['action']}();

 // Or with params